WamdamProject/WaMDaM-software-ecosystem/README.md

 # Welcome to the WaMDaM Organization
-This is a meta-repository to help navigate the many repositories under the [WaMDaMProject GitHub Organization](https://github.com/WamdamProject).
+This is a meta-repository to help users navigate the many repositories under the [WaMDaMProject GitHub Organization](https://github.com/WamdamProject).

+It also hosts the [MKDocs design files][1] and their output HTML pages [(docs)][2] for Docs.WaMDaM.org http://Docs.WaMDaM.org

 WaMDaM is both an information model and a couple of supporting software ecosystem.
 WaMDaM tools are designed to organize, identify, and compare multiple systems water management data in a single database.

 Think of WaMDaM as a repository of water management data (purple cylinder) and a translator between numerous data sources on the left and different models on the right.
 WaM-DaM translates two aspects of the data: the syntax (i.e., structure) and semantics (terminology).
 WaMDaM intends to speed the time to find, organize, and synthesize data from different data sources, and prepare data for modeling.
 ![](/mkdocs/Edit_MD_Files/images/Workflow.png)

+[1]:/master/mkdocs
+[2]:/master/docs

 ## Getting started: Work with WaMDaM use cases (Reproduce reported results)